A Sound Lifetime Investing Plan

 If investing in the market feels right, begin slowly and please: do not attempt to pick individual stocks.
 Very few investors — and that includes professionals — can pick a stock portfolio that consistently beats the market averages.
 It is far better to begin by owning a diversified mix of stocks, and those stocks should be in different industries.
 The easiest way to accomplish that goal is to invest in ETF's or (better yet) index funds that come with very small management fees.
 Do not be tempted to buy mutual funds — especially when they come with a commission (called a front-end load) for the salesperson who sells the fund.

 As time passes, as you continue to add to your savings, so will your knowledge and experience grow.
-If you have the time (and it takes a good deal of time) and inclination, you may want to learn how to do intelligent research into individual stocks, and perhaps (it's still a difficult task) try to discover companies whose future prospects are better than other investors realize.
-But I encourage you to stick with index funds.
+If you have the time (and it takes a good deal of time) and inclination, you may want to learn how to do intelligent research into individual stocks, and perhaps (it's still a difficult task) try to discover companies whose future prospects are better than other investors realize, but we encourage you to stick with index funds.

 - Options.
 When you are comfortable with taking money from your income stream; when you are satisfied that investing is something that works for you; when you would like to reduce the amount of money at risk and simultaneously increase the chances of earning money — that is the time to begin to learn all about stock options.